-Budgeted cost: £ 92,000.
+Budgeted cost: £ 160,000.

-Activity Evidence that supports this approach Challenge number(s) addressed Teaching staff The Sandringham Research School and Marc Rowland (see podcasts below) highlight the importance of quality teaching in all lessons across key stages as one of the most important factors in the attainment of disadvantaged students. https://podcasts.apple.com/gb/podcast/bestbets/id1516020856 1,2,3 Relationships and high expectations, along with teacher expertise and subject knowledge are crucial for good progress.
-Sufficient staffing to provide smaller group sizes, additional mentoring and quality tutoring are all shown to be effective. https://podcasts.apple.com/gb/podcast/pupilpremiumwith marcrowland/id1448601060?i=1000454840382 CPD- quality first teaching Using the EEF Teaching and learning toolkit we have identified strategies with high impact on learning and progress (Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk).
-The T&L group, whilst working on academy wide strategies, will include a focus on Feedback, Metacognition and Self-regulation.
-The EEF research suggests that there is evidence to 1,2 suggest that feedback involving metacognitive and self- regulatory approaches may have a greater impact on disadvantaged pupils and lower prior attainers than other pupils.
-This promotes clear and actionable feedback, using metacognitive strategies, to inform understanding of students' specific strengths and areas for improvement.
-Inclusive pedagogy including explaining, modelling and questioning are crucial (reserachschool.org.uk) and will included in the work of the T&L group over the next 5 terms.
+Activity Evidence that supports this approach Challenge number(s) addressed Teaching/ Support staff The Sandringham Research School and Marc Rowland (see podcasts) highlight the importance of quality teach- ing in all lessons across key stages as one of the most important factors in the attainment of disadvantaged stu- dents.
+1,2,3 Relationships and high expectations, along with teacher expertise and subject knowledge are crucial for good progress.
+Sufficient staffing to provide smaller group sizes, additional mentoring and quality tutoring are all shown to be effective. https://podcasts.apple.com/gb/podcast/pupilpremiumwith marcrowland/id1448601060?i=1000454840382 £148,000 maicrowianu/iu 1440001000 : i= 1000434040302 CPD- quality first teaching Using the EEF Teaching and learning toolkit we have identified strategies with high impact on learning and progress ( Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) .
+The T&L group, whilst working on academy wide 1,2 strategies, will include a focus on Feedback, Metacognition and Self-regulation.
+The EEF research suggests that there is evidence to suggest that feedback involving metacognitive and self- regulatory approaches may have a greater impact on disadvantaged pupils and lower prior attainers than other pupils.
+This promotes clear and actionable feedback, using metacognitive strategies, to inform understanding of students' specific strengths and areas for improvement. £2000 Inclusive pedagogy including explaining, modelling and questioning are crucial (reserachschool.org.uk) and will included in the work of the T&L group over the next 5 terms.
 Purchase of diagnostic assessments in literacy, Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: 3 numeracy and reading.
-Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF Alongside this, we will need staff training to ensure assessments are accurately carried out and interventions put in place.
-Staff CPD will be offered.
+Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF